DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

     - **Disable** - disable _Enhanced Blood Textures_ mod in the _VISUAL FX_ separator of TPF.
     - *New beta version of the mod is going to help us resolve weird blood sqare effect, which sometimes appear, when blood is on a surface.*

+-   _Frozen Electrocuted Combustion_ in _VISUAL FX_ separator;

+    > This time you will need just to disable the mod and its settings loader.
+I don't like the idea of the mod overall.
+    It would fit Fallout franchise, but definitely not Elder Scrolls.
+Also I

 -   *Particle Lights For ENB - Undead Creatures* in *CREATURES* - `Default undead eyes, weaker lightning for ghosts, a patch for Cannibal Draugr, blue skulls, Solstheim version of the patch`;